 You would expect that modern marketers, being the pseudo psychologist that they supposedly are, feel this trend and are exploring it, so that they can better understand the modern customer.

-However, nothing is less true, because old fashioned product push is still calling the shots for many marketers.
-A missed opportunity.
-Not only for the companies that the marketers work for, but also for the marketers themselves.
+However, nothing is further from the truth, because the old-fashioned product push is still calling the shots for many marketers.
+This is a missed opportunity, not only for the companies that the marketers work for, but also for the marketers themselves.

 Later on, marketers realised that different people have different wishes and needs.
-The concept of market segmentation was discovered, and ‘marketing 2.0’ saw the light of day.
+The concept of market segmentation was discovered, and ‘marketing 2.0’ was born.
 That approach led the way for many years.
-In many case it led to products and services being better attuned to the customers’ wishes, but this approach too has run its course now.
+In many cases it led to products and services being better attuned to customers’ wishes, but this approach has also run its course by now.
 To conquer the heart of the modern customer, the marketer will have to learn to understand that customer better.

 In a changing world, in which consumers are increasingly seeking fulfilment in intangible values, product push has a diminishing effect.
 Think of the younger generations, who are fast losing interest in buying and owning a car.
 The added value of the marketers who continue to hang on to old fashioned product push, will therefore decrease.
 They will become further removed from the consumer.
 The result: decreasing turnover, unhappy company management and less job satisfaction for the marketer himself.

 The vicious circle can only be broken if marketers truly get interested in, and immerse themselves in, the true challenges, wishes and ambitions of their customers.
 In other words: what makes them tick?

 The vicious circle can only be broken if marketers truly get interested in and immerse themselves in the true challenges, wishes and ambitions of their customers.
 In other words: what makes them tick?